scarlettverse/final-girl/README.md

 <br>

 ## 🚀 Deployment: The Sequel
 Every slasher gets a sequel, our model does too.
 We containerized the project with **Docker**, making it portable and reproducible across machines.
-The trained model is served through a **Flask API**, so anyone can send data and get predictions back: either in CSV Mode for a cast list or Title Mode to see if it’s the Final Girl or the next Scream Queen.
+The trained model is served through a **Flask API**, so anyone can send data and get predictions back.

 Quick Start:
 - Build the container: